Another good article from Common Sense Media.

 Catfishing

+What it is.
 Remember Manti Te’o?
 Catfishing is creating a false online identity to lure an unsuspecting person into an online relationship.
 Teens are increasingly engaging in catfishingaided by apps that facilitate online relationships such as MeetMe and Badoo.

 What to do.
 Kids who get involved with strangers online typically are looking for a thrill.
 ReviewInternet safety and privacy best practices and check out Psychology Today‘s excellent advice about teens and catfishing.